satheeshv87/ETL/README.md

 | Amount            |                 | Amount            |

 # Transform

-Following transformations are done to consolidate data from three files.
+Following transformations are done to above three types of file data and then consolidated.

 - Converted date columns from string to dates
 - Removed credit card payment rows/records
 - Added transaction type (credit vs debit), depending on the amount being negative vs positive